srdjanmutlak/Selenium-task-converted-to-Cypress/README.md

 - Used cy.intercept for waits
 - Used cypress-iframe plug in to enter the Iframe
-- Used cypress-file-upload to upload a file through a command in commands.js
+- Used cypress-file-upload plug in to upload a file through a command in commands.js

 Task: